FRCTeam5458DigitalMinds/team5458.com/_pages/summercamp.md

 title: Summer Camps
 permalink: /summercamps/
 ---
+## Note: Due to the continued issues surrounding the outbreak of COVID-19, all summer camps have been canceled.

 ### Every summer, Digital Minds holds robotics summer camps to give students entering grades 4-8 hands-on experience in STEM through project-based challenges with their peers.
 We hold introductory and intermediate sessions to cater to students with different levels of experience.